 Ingredients

-- 125 millilitre vegetable broth plus a little extra if necessary.
-Alternatively use 1 tablespoon of vegetable oil
+- 125 millilitre vegetable stock [plus a little extra if necessary- alternatively use 1 tablespoon of vegetable oil]

 Casserole:

-- 4 cloves garlic minced or diced or replace with 1-2 teaspoons of garlic powder
+- 4 cloves garlic [fine chopped or replace with 1-2 teaspoons of garlic powder]

 - 1 tablespoon soy sauce